Vox Cantab is lucky to work with several talented accompanists. Luke, Tim, Ian, and Will are introduced below.

 He currently studies the organ with Stephen Farr and obtained his prize-winning FRCO in 2013.
 He has given organ recitals across the UK in venues including the cathedrals of Gloucester, Hereford, Ely and St David’s (as part of the 2011 St David’s Cathedral Festival), Ludlow Parish Church, and St John’s College, Cambridge.
 In August 2013 he was awarded Second Prize in the Northern Ireland International Organ Competition, and the following summer was Organ Scholar for the Charles Wood Festival and Summer School in Armagh, directed by David Hill, during which he played for a broadcast of choral Matins on BBC Radio Ulster.
 In September 2016 he took up the post of Assistant Director of Music at Exeter Cathedral.

 William Mason received his earliest musical training as Head Chorister at Gloucester Cathedral under the direction of Andrew Nethsingha.
 He held organ scholarships at Cheltenham College and Sherborne School & Abbey before being awarded an organ scholarship to Royal Holloway, University of London, where he studied for a degree in Music.
 As an undergraduate, William played the organ live on BBC Radio 3, recorded for Hyperion Records, and toured the USA, France, and the Baltic States with the Choir of Royal Holloway.
 Postgraduate study in choral conducting was undertaken at St Catharine’s College, Cambridge, where William received guidance from Christopher Robinson and regularly directed the Choir of Downing College, Cambridge, including a tour to Toronto.
 William has studied the organ with Thomas Trotter and improvisation with David Briggs and Martin Baker.
 Recent recital engagements have included Cheltenham College, Downing College (Cambridge), St Bride’s (Fleet Street), Westminster Cathedral, and St John’s College (Cambridge).
 He has worked as an accompanist on the Eton Choral Courses and was Assistant Musical Director for the National Training Choir of Wales Easter Course, 2017.
-William has held positions at Repton School and Bradfield College, and organist posts at St Columba’s Church, Knightsbridge, and St Sepulchre-without-Newgate.
-He currently teaches Academic Music at St George’s College, Weybridge.
+William has held positions at Repton School and Bradfield College, and organist posts at St Columba’s Church (Knightsbridge), and St Sepulchre-without-Newgate.
+He currently teaches Academic Music at St George’s College, Weybridge and will also take up the position of Assistant Director of Music St Mary’s, Putney later this year.